 The second taxable scenario is if you transfer to a QROPS based outside the EU/EEA.
 In this case, the UK applies a 25% ‘overseas tax charge’ on the whole amount transferred.
-Note that there is no approved QROPS in France, so you just need to select an eligible scheme in an EU/EEA country such as Malta to avoid this penalty.
+There are no approved QROPS in France, so you just need to select an eligible scheme in an EU/EEA country to avoid this penalty.

 Establishing your approach

-As QROPS receive the same tax treatment as UK pensions, they may not be the most tax-efficient solution for French residents.
+QROPS receive the same tax treatment as UK pensions, so may not be the most tax-efficient solution for French residents.
 Although QROPS do offer wider appeal, you may find it more beneficial to reinvest UK pension funds into an alternative tax-efficient structure for France, such as an assurance-vie, which can offer similar flexibility and estate planning advantages.
-In any case, the benefits of both an assurance vie or QROPS can vary greatly between providers, so take specialist, personalised advice to navigate the options.
+In any case, the benefits of both an assurance-vie or QROPS can vary greatly between providers, so take specialist, personalised advice to navigate the options.

-While there is no easy answer for what to do with your pensions, time may be running out for today’s opportunities.
-Talk to a UK-regulated adviser with cross-border expertise to ensure you are in the best financial position to make the most of your retirement in France.
+While there is no easy answer for what to do with your pensions, today’s opportunities may not be available for ever.
+Talk to a regulated adviser with cross-border expertise.

 To ensure you are in the best financial position to make the most of your retirement in France, talk to one of our regulated advisers.